 Can Tomatoes Grow in Shallow Soil?

 Tomatoes can grow in soil shallower than 24 inches (60 cm) deep.
 A soil depth of 12 inches (30 cm) is the bare minimum.
 The plants will only have enough room to grow a one-foot-long taproot.
 So, you will need to give them extra support to make up for the smaller root system.
-Use high-quality soil, add balanced fertilizer often, and water whenever the soil feels dry.
+Use high-quality soil, add balanced fertilizer often, like organic bone meal, and water whenever the soil feels dry.

 - Tomatoes can grow in shallow soil that’s at least 12 inches (30 cm) deep.